callumhardy/Stretched/README.md

 ### Triggering image stretching when an element is un-hidden

-There are some circumstances where an element that has already been stretchED is hidden from the browser.
-The browser is then resized, after which the stretchED element is displayed again, perhaps after a click event or something.
+There are some circumstances where an element that has already been stretched is hidden from the browser.
+The browser is then resized, after which the stretched element is displayed again, perhaps after a click event or something.

 The HTML might look like this